 Our overall guidance, called Wetland Guidance for CAO Updates, describes the important topics that should be addressed in the wetlands section of a critical areas ordinance (CAO).
 Our guidance includes a version for Eastern Washington and another for Western Washington.

-The guidance also includes a sample chapter for wetlands that incorporates these recommendations into a format similar to that found in many local CAOs and contains definitions commonly used in wetlands regulations.
+The guidance also includes a sample chapter for wetlands that incorporates these recommendations into a format similar to many local CAOs and contains definitions commonly used in wetlands regulations.

 This guidance revises the wetland-specific provisions in the Department of Commerce's Critical Areas Assistance Handbook.
-For assistance with other aspects of your critical areas ordinance update, please contact the Department of Commerce's Growth Management Services.
+For assistance with other aspects of a critical areas ordinance update, please contact the Department of Commerce's Growth Management Services.

 “Protect and enhance critical areas within the area where agricultural activities are conducted, while maintaining and improving the long-term viability of agriculture in the state of Washington and reducing the conversion of farmland to other uses” - RCW 36.70A.700

 The publications listed below can be used by cities and counties to help develop regulations for protecting and managing wetlands:

 - Washington State Wetland Rating Systems: The rating systems for Eastern and Western Washington are designed to differentiate between wetlands based on their sensitivity to disturbance, their significance, their rarity, the ability to replace them, and the functions they provide.
 Wetlands are grouped into four categories used to determine regulatory criteria for avoidance, width of buffers, and mitigation ratios.

 - Wetlands in Washington State - Volume 1: A Synthesis of the Science (March 2005): Under the Growth Management Act, local governments are required to use the best available science when reviewing and revising their wetlands policies and regulations.
 We worked with the Washington Department of Fish and Wildlife to develop this comprehensive synthesis of the science regarding freshwater wetlands to assist local governments.